How to Grow and Care for Echeveria amoena Indoors

 Watering

 Avoid wetting the center of the rosette of leaves as it can lead to rotting; watering from the bottom is safer.
-Make sure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
+Make sure that the pot has a drainage hole and the soil is fast-draining to prevent waterlogging as it can lead to rotting, yellowing and death of the plant.

-Moderate humidity of 50-55% is ideal for Echeveria amoena.
-It has no need for extra humidity.
-Ensure good air circulation to prevent fungal diseases.
+Moderate humidity of 50-55% is ideal for Echeveria amoena; it has no need for extra humidity.
+Ensure good air circulation to discourage fungal diseases.

 Fertilizer

-Feed Echeveria amoena every 2 weeks during the growing season with a balanced, water-soluble fertilizer but do not feed during the dormancy stage (cold season) as growth is minimal at this time.
+Feed Echeveria amoena with a balanced, water-soluble fertilizer every 2 weeks in spring and summer but do not feed in the dormancy stage (fall and winter) as growth is minimal at this time.

 Potting Soil

-The best soil for Echeveria amoena should be rich in organic matter, loose and free-draining to avoid getting soggy soil.
+The best soil for Echeveria amoena should be loose, free-draining and rich in organic matter.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and Succulents soil is ideal as it drains easily and does not hold excess moisture.
+Most Cactus and succulents mixes are ideal as they drain easily and do not hold excess moisture.

 Repotting

 Echeveria amoena have a small root system so frequent repotting is not necessary.
-Repot the plant at the beginning of the growing season only when it becomes crowded in its current pot.
+Repot the plant at the beginning of the growing season (spring to early summer), only when it becomes crowded in its current pot.

 Use a pot 1 size larger and one that has a drainage hole to prevent the soil from getting soggy as it can lead to rotting.
 Use a shallow pot for repotting and be careful not to bury the stems to prevent rotting.
-Take a look at these succulents pots available on Amazon.
+Check out these succulents pots on Amazon.

 Pruning

-Pruning Echeveria amoena is easy.
-Remove dead or diseased leaves as they act as a breeding ground for pests and diseases.
+Pruning Echeveria amoena involves removal dead or diseased leaves as they act as a breeding ground for pests and diseases.

 If the Echeveria amoena is straggly with a nice rosette sitting on top of a long woody stem; cut off the rosette, allow it to dry (callus) in dry potting soil and it will root and grow into a new plant.